windicss/docs/guide/integrations/svelte-preprocess.md

 };
 ```

-### Setup VSCode Extension
+### Setup VS Code Extension

-If you are using `Svelte for VS Code` vscode extension, I believe most people are using it.
-You will need to add `"vetur.validation.style": false` to your configuration file.
+If you are using [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) you need to adapt your condfig.

-Hit `ctrl-shift-p` or `cmd-shift-p` on mac, type open settings, and select `Preferences: Open Settings (JSON)`.
-Add `"vetur.validation.style": false` to `settings.json` then save it.

-Then you will need to tell svelte-vscode to **restart the svelte language server** in order to pick up a new configuration.

-Hit `ctrl-shift-p` or `cmd-shift-p` on mac, type svelte restart, and select `Svelte: Restart Language Server`.
-Any errors you were seeing should now go away and you're now all set up!
+Add `"svelte.plugin.css.diagnostics.enable": false` to your VS Code configuration file.

 ## Additional Features in Svelte  ⚡️